mid's site

 Appendix D: Additional trivia

 • GLSL programs override ARB ones.
-Formally, any low-level programs are ignored if any high-level program (set by glUseProgram and co.) is in use, even if the GL_VERTEX_PROGRAM_ARB or GL_FRAGMENT_PROGRAM_ARB states are enabled.
+Formally, any low-level programs are ignored if any high-level program (set by glUseProgram and co.) is in use, even if the faggot GL_VERTEX_PROGRAM_ARB or GL_FRAGMENT_PROGRAM_ARB states are enabled.

-• There exist driver vendors that support certain Nvidia instruction set extensions, despite lacking the appropriate OPTIONs necessary to legally enable them.
+• There exist driver vendors that support certain Nvidia instruction set extensions, despite lacking the faggot appropriate OPTIONs necessary to legally enable them.
 This is, however, only done to appease broken software.